SecureCodeWarrior/sensei-recipes/example_code/joda-time-to-java-time-examples/README.md

 ## Migration Limitations

-Whilst these recipes are designed to assist in many common use-cases of Joda-Time, it is still recommended that you gain a full understanding of the new api and it's differences from Joda-Time.
+Whilst these recipes are designed to assist in many common use-cases of Joda-Time, it is still recommended that you gain a full understanding of the new api and its differences from Joda-Time.

 ### Recommended Reading